Andy Capp's

 Andy Capp's is an American brand of flavored corn and potato snack made to look like French fries.
-The product was created in 1971 by Goodmark Foods, Inc., which licensed the name and likeness of the comic strip character Andy Capp from Publishers-Hall Syndicate.
-Until recent years the strip was featured on the back of packages.
-In 1998 Goodmark Foods was acquired by ConAgra Foods, which manufactures and distributes the product to this day.
+The product was created in 1971 by GoodMark Foods, which licensed the name and likeness of the comic strip character Andy Capp from Publishers-Hall Syndicate.
+In 1998 GoodMark Foods was acquired by ConAgra Foods, which manufactures and distributes the product to this day.